-A Sketch on the Development of Merchandise in Central and Eastern Europe at Prehistoric Times
+Sketch on the Development of Merchandise in Central and Eastern Europe at Prehistoric Times

-Historical evidences, which would allow judging the state of the inter-tribal trade in the prehistoric times, are extremely scanty, but archaeological finds, among which there are objects obtained or manufactured in distant places, show that in Europe, as well as in Asia as early as the late Neolithic and Bronze Age exchange trade was already quite widespread and represented one of the aspects of the development of human civilization.
-The topic of the connection between trade and civilization has a great theoretical interest and many works of specialists are devoted to it.
-At the same time, the understanding of the nature of trade changes substantially in proportion to receiving new historical evidence about it.
-The range of issues that arise when considering the connection between trade and civilization is very wide.
-Among them are: How do the institutions of trade relate to political power?
-Is trade a prerequisite for the making of stable political structures, or vice versa?
-What is the relation between trade and a predatory economy and, furthermore, between trade and war?
-Under what circumstances could trade networks promote the dissemination of religion, art, and ideology? etc. (KRISTIANSEN KRISTIAN, 2018: 1-3).
-Such questions are very important for understanding the patterns of the development of human civilization, but unequivocal answers to them cannot be obtained if the ethnic component of the trade processes is ignored.
+Trust is an unprecedented achievement resulting from the cognitive revolution of Homo sapiens that archeology bears witness to.
+Archeology also gives us an idea, although incomplete, of the composition of goods and their parts in the entire volume of trade relations.
+Perishable products fall out of the list of popular goods so some conclusions may be hypothetical.
+For example, the exchange of food products must have existed, so we can assume that it was local due to transportation difficulties, although it should have been the most ancient.
+Good traces were left by hard goods (flint, ceramics, metal products, shells, horn products, bones, and amber).
+The quality of communications and the development of technologies for moving goods (carts, sleighs, boats) were of great importance for developing trade.
+The connection between trade and civilization topic has a great theoretical interest and many works of specialists are devoted to it (DAVIS J. 1992, SHERRAT SUSAN and ANDREW.
+1993, PYDYN A. 1999).
+At the same time, the understanding of the nature of trade changes substantially in proportion to receiving new historical evidence.
+The range of issues that arise when considering the connection between trade and civilization is quite wide.
+Among them are: How do the trade institutions relate to political power?
+Is trade a prerequisite for making stable political structures, or vice versa?
+What is the relationship between trade and a predatory economy and between trade and war?
+Under what circumstances could trade networks promote religion, art, and ideology dissemination? etc. (KRISTIANSEN KRISTIAN, 2018: 1-3).
+Such questions are important for understanding the patterns of the development of human civilization but unambiguous answers cannot be obtained if the ethnic component of the trade processes is ignored.

 The desire for wealth, embracing individuals and entire nations, leads to the opposite result – decay and death (Giambattista Vico, cited from LIFSHITS MIKH.
 1994, X).

 For suppressing the feelings of fear that are constantly present in the life of a primitive man, not material values that were, in principle, possible to satisfy, but psychological comfort that could be provided only by spiritual values were more important.
-According to Radan Květ, following in the footsteps of Mandelbrot, the configuration of the hydrological network on our planet is predetermined by geological faults, a phenomenon of fundamental importance.
-A network of prehistoric paths is connected to the hydrological network, which at the same time served as a means of exchange not only and not so much with goods, as an opportunity for the exchange of information between distant human collectives:
+According to Radan Květ, following in the footsteps of Mandelbrot, the hydrological network configuration on our planet is predetermined by geological faults, a phenomenon of fundamental importance.
+A network of prehistoric paths is connected to the hydrological network, which at the same time served as a means of exchange not only and not so much with goods, but as an opportunity for the exchange of information between distant human collectives:

 In the history of mankind, the original network of paths became the first information network.
 It did not have the main goal of trade and military relations: all kinds of technological experience, as, of course, a cultural one, led to the unity of thoughts, ideas, philosophical and religious views, just as well as artistic tastes (KVĔT R., 1998: 43).